aishatademola/alx-system_engineering-devops/README.md

-# alx-system_engineering_devops
-script that print path name
+ script that prints the absolute path name of the current working directory